 With a relatively free and open trading regime, as well as a small but highly educated workforce, Brunei sees engagement on FTAs as an important step in ensuring that its people, goods, services and investments will have continued access to wider markets around the world.
 At the same time, this helps facilitate the flow of foreign direct investments (FDIs) into the country.
 The country has undertaken a number of projects to further diversify its economy.

-One such initiative is the Regional Comprehensive Economic Partnership (RCEP), which is a free trade agreement involving the 10 Asean member countries and their six FTA partners (Australia, China, India, Japan, Republic of Korea and New Zealand).
-This grouping represents a total population of over three billion that contributes around a third of the world’s GDP.
+The RCEP is an FTA involving all 10 Asean Member States and the six Asean-FTA partners of Australia, China, India, Japan, the Republic of Korea and New Zealand.
+This totals to a population of over three billion people who contribute to around a third of the world’s GDP.

-The RCEP is envisioned to be a modern, comprehensive, high-quality and mutually beneficial economic partnership agreement that aims to advance economic cooperation, broaden and deepen integration in the region and builds upon existing economic linkages.
+The RCEP is envisioned to be a modern, comprehensive, high-quality and mutually beneficial economic partnership agreement, that aims to advance economic cooperation, while broadening and deepening integration in the region, which builds upon existing economic linkages.